groupe-lemmes/en/docs/guide-lemmatisation.md

 Lemmatization comprises several main stages:
 - The acquisition of the digitized text (or corpus of texts) is a prerequisite for lemmatization.
 This can be done in a number of ways: using pre-existing files, manual input, or using automatic optical character recognition (OCR - _Optical Character Recognition_) or handwriting recognition (HTR - _Handwritten Text Recognition_).
 - The preparation of files consists, on the one hand, in saving them with UTF-8 encoding and in .TXT in general, and on the other hand, in the post-correction process, particularly for texts acquired by OCR or HTR.
-- The preparation of metadata, generally gathered in a .CSV file, concerns in particular file names and dates.
+- This is not necessarily linked to lemmatization, but when building up a corpus of texts, you need to think about the preparation of metadata, which is usually contained in a .CSV file.
+Metadata includes file names and dates.
 - Tokenization consists of the desired formatting of the text (standardization of spelling, separation or not of enclitics, etc.), its division by lexeme, a word or a punctuation mark per line.
+Tokenization is optional and may or may not be included in the tools.
 - Actual lemmatization involves morphosyntactic tagging of forms (_POS-tagging_ = _part-of-speech tagging_), i.e. assigning a POS to each token (noun, adjective, preposition, conjunction, punctuation, etc., whether or not associated with mode, case or number).
 Label sets vary from one tool to another: 9 labels for Medieval Latin in OMNIA, 91 labels for Classical Latin in Collatinus, for example.
 The lemma for each form is usually assigned after the POS.
 - Recomposition of files, with tokens, lemmas and metadata.